 Various methods are widely used for the detection of surface defects.
 Among these methods, the eddy current testing (ECT) method, stands out the most.
 The eddy current method is based on the principle of electromagnetic induction.
-It is used to identify or distinguish a wide variety of physical, structural and metallurgical properties of conductive materials.
+Our equipment is used to identify or distinguish a wide variety of physical, structural and metallurgical properties of conductive materials.
 Since electromagnetic energy is used in the method, there is no need for direct contact with the inspected element.
 These changes will be amplified and will be represented on a graph.
 Eddy current testing doesn't damage the material.

 Industrial applications: Rotating probes